Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Follow the next steps to install Maven Documents Template Builder on the online version of Microsoft Excel.

-Select Insert tab in Excel taskbar and click on Add-ins
+Select the Insert tab in the Excel taskbar and click on Add-ins.

-Click on Office Store button and search for Maven Documents Template Builder
+It opens the Office store.
+Search for Maven Documents Template Builder there.

-Select Template Builder add-in and you'll be redirected to the add-in's page.
+Select the Template Builder add-in and you'll be redirected to the add-in's page.
 There you can find some useful links and information.
-Then click the Add button
+Then click the Add button.

-You'll see Welcome message with some useful links.
-Click Let's go
+You'll see the Welcome message with some useful links.
+Click Let's go.

 Voilà!
 The Maven Documents Template Builder add-in now could be used on the online XLSX file.

-Follow the steps to run Template Builder add-in on the offline XLSX file:
+Follow the steps to run the Template Builder add-in on the online XLSX file:

 Run Microsoft Excel and create a new or open an already existing book.

-You'll see Welcome message with some useful links.
-Click Let's go
+You'll see the Welcome message with some useful links.
+Click Let's go.

-After the Maven Documents task pane appears click on Login to Salesforce button that looks like a gear
+After the Maven Documents task pane appears click on the Login to Salesforce button that looks like a gear.

 A new dialogue window should open, offering two login options.
 Select where you want to log in.
 We recommend you log in to Sandbox first to see if everything is working fine.